IgnacioPerezMolina/marcusSports/README.md

    To avoid contamination (Persistence is an implementation detail)
 - clone of DateTimeValueObject, to keep immutability
 - Explain why I dont add more complexity to Roles and how can I make it with permissions, etc

+- DECISION - I create a PartType as AggregatedRoot because maybe Marcus wants to sell parts, and it doesn't depend on a Product

+- OverEngineering because I want to show